7 Steps to Heat Up Cold Calling

 5. VARY YOUR PROSPECTING APPROACH

-Another common—though controversial tactic—involves masking the caller ID information to make it appear that the call is from a local number “Third parties sell lists with local numbers,” Kosoglow explains.
+A controversial tactic is masking caller ID to appear as a local number.
+“Third parties sell lists with local numbers,” Kosoglow explains.
 “The prospect may pick up the phone thinking it could be the local dry cleaners.”

-And salespeople want an avenue to the prospect that is as direct as possible.
-“Tools like DiscoverOrg and RingLead are helpful in obtaining contact information within the specific titles your company is targeting,” notes Marco Montano, senior manager of inside sales at Seismic.
+Direct access to prospects is key.
+“Tools like DiscoverOrg and RingLead are helpful in obtaining contact information within the specific titles your company is targeting,” says Marco Montano, senior manager of inside sales at Seismic.
+Fresh calling data helps refine your process and connect with decision makers.

-Another recommendation is to be courteous and polite to prospects’ executive assistants, who often serve as gatekeepers.
-“The executive assistants are often very helpful in connecting you with the person you are trying to reach and even have access to their calendars,” Young says.
+Be courteous to executive assistants, who often serve as gatekeepers.
+“Executive assistants are often very helpful in connecting you with the person you are trying to reach and even have access to their calendars,” Young says.
 “Even if it’s simply learning his or her name, this could be the difference in them putting you through.”
+Respecting gatekeepers helps you reach decision makers at the right time.

 6. CREATE A WORKFLOW

-It’s also important to note that the initial cold call is just one step in a multichannel process where follow-up is vital.
-The goal is to begin a dialogue that leads to something more significant in the future.
-Salespeople have more tools than ever before to monitor how prospects react, and they need to put structure and discipline into their business processes.
-They should look to uncover trigger events, sequences that have a high likelihood of sales success.
-“If someone opens up an email or clicks on a link so many times, you follow up,” Heinz states.
+The initial cold call is just one step in a multichannel process.
+The goal is to start a dialogue that leads to future engagement.
+Salespeople have more tools than ever to monitor prospect reactions and should bring structure and discipline to their processes.
+Look for trigger events that signal sales opportunities.
+“If someone opens up an email or clicks on a link so many times, you follow up,” Heinz says.
+Combine calls with social media outreach or strategic email follow-ups to nurture conversations.

-Salespeople also need to find the right amount of attempted contacts.
+Find the right number of contact attempts.
 “We found that 11 attempts to reach out over 13 business days was the optimal mix for our clients,” Heinz says.

 7. AUTOMATE JUDICIOUSLY

-The movement to digital channels might have other unintended consequences.
-“Embracing digital sometimes values volume and compromises quality,” Heinz argues.
+Digital channels can also lead to superficial interactions.
+“Embracing digital sometimes values volume and compromises quality,” Heinz says.
 “They take a scorched earth approach to gaining leads.”

-But electronic communications also has warts.
+Electronic communication has its limitations.
 “Some salespeople hide behind email,” says George Donovan, chief revenue officer at Allego.
 “They fear rejection, getting yelled at, or being told to stop bothering the person.”

 “Some individuals are lazy,” Kosoglow adds.
 “If you give them an excuse to not get on the phone, they will take it.”

-That’s never a good strategy.
+That approach is ineffective.
 “The phone has become underutilized,” Heinz says.
 “I can get 40 to 50 emails every day, but not one call.”
-Which could present an opportunity for salespeople who do pick up the phone.
-Traditional cold calling might have lost some of its luster, but it still has a role, often a very important one, in many organizations’ successful sales campaigns.
+This presents an opportunity for salespeople willing to pick up the phone.
+While cold calling may seem outdated, it still plays a vital role in successful sales campaigns.
+By using a thoughtful script, focusing on decision makers’ needs and optimizing your approach, you increase your chances of turning cold calls into successful client engagements.